Mechanical Sciences and Engineering

 Can enroll if Major is , Mechanical Engineering-NCFD, Mechanical Engineering

-ME 595 Digital Manufacturing 3 Credit Hours
+ME 595 Digital Manufacturing and Product Innovation 3 Credit Hours

 This combined lecture and hands on project course aims to train students to optimize the interplay of materials, people, machines and profitability.
 The course introduces methods to identify product concepts with commercial potential.
 Student teams will perform market analysis and explore the intellectual property space around their ideas and rapidly iterate them into a final prototype via direct digital manufacturing (e.g., 3D CAD/CAM files manifested via digital printing or machining).
 Advanced instruction on direct digital manufacturing tools will be given, and customer response will be used as feedback.
 Early stage prototypes will progress into more sophisticated designs, scaling up (cost, pricing, tooling, process flow and automation) scenario planning for mass manufacturing as well as Failure Mode Effect Analysis (FMEA) will be discussed.
 (W,YR)